rweathers/dart/README.md

 # dart

 dart is a tool for analyzing and manipulating delimited data files.
-It can be run in either CLI or GUI mode, and can preform the following actions:
+It can be run in either CLI or GUI mode, and can perform the following actions:

  * Analyze - analyze a file and output a summary of its contents
  * Combine - combine multiple files and append original filename